hledwards33/python-template_v1/documentation/1_model_framework.md

 2. Configuring model logs
 3. Passing model parameters

-More generally the above 3 functionalities can all be defined under the theme "handling model configuration", which is why they have been grouped together in the DeployModel class.
+More generally, the above 3 functionalities can all be defined under the theme "handling model configuration", which is why they have been grouped together in the DeployModel class.

 ## Model Design